YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 The Instance Freeze mechanism provides an option to stop all updates on the region(s) of an instance as soon as a process encounters an error while writing to a journal or database file.
 This mechanism safeguards application data from a possible system crash after such an error.

-The environment variable gtm_custom_errors specifies the complete path to the file that contains a list of errors that should automatically stop all updates on the region(s) of an instance.
+The environment variable ydb_custom_errors specifies the complete path to the file that contains a list of errors that should automatically stop all updates on the region(s) of an instance.
 The error list comprises of error mnemonics (one per line and in capital letters) from the `Messages and Recovery Procedures Manual <https://docs.yottadb.com/MessageRecovery/index.html>`_.

 MUPIP REPLIC -SOURCE -JNLPOOL -SHOW displays whether the custom errors file is loaded.

 .. note::
-   When a processes that is part of an instance configured for instance freeze behavior encounters an error with journaling, it freezes the instance and invokes its own error trap even if it does not have the gtm_custom_errors environment variable set.
+   When a processes that is part of an instance configured for instance freeze behavior encounters an error with journaling, it freezes the instance and invokes its own error trap even if it does not have the ydb_custom_errors environment variable set.

 You can enable the Instance Freeze mechanism selectively on any region(s) of an instance.
 For example, a region that represents a patient or financial record may qualify for an Instance Freeze whereas a region with an easily rebuilt cross reference index may not.
 You can also promptly freeze an instance irrespective of whether any region is enabled for Instance Freeze.

 MUPIP SET -[NO]INST[_FREEZE_ON_ERROR] [-REGION|-FILE] enables custom errors in region to automatically cause an Instance Freeze.
 MUPIP REPLICATE -SOURCE -FREEZE={ON|OFF} -[NO]COMMENT[='"string"'] promptly sets or clears an Instance Freeze on an instance irrespective of whether any region is enabled for Instance Freeze (with MUPIP SET -INST_FREEZE_ON_ERROR).

-A process that is not in a replicated environment ignores $gtm_custom_errors.
+A process that is not in a replicated environment ignores $ydb_custom_errors.
 The errors in the custom errors file must have a context in one of the replicated regions and the process recognizing the error must have the replication Journal Pool open.
 For example, an error like UNDEF cannot cause an Instance Freeze because it is not related to the instance.
 It also means that, for example, standalone MUPIP operations can neither cause nor honor an Instance Freeze because they do not have access to the replication Journal Pool.
 A process with access to the replication Journal Pool must honor an Instance Freeze even if does not have a custom error file and therefore cannot initiate an Instance Freeze.

 Depending on the error, removing an Instance Freeze is operator driven or automatic.
 YottaDB automatically removes Instance Freezes that are placed because of no disk space; for all other errors, Instance Freeze must be cleared manually by operator intervention.
 For example, YottaDB automatically places an Instance Freeze when it detects a DSKNOSPCAVAIL message in the operator log.
 It automatically clears the Instance Freeze when an operator intervention clears the no disk space condition.
 During an Instance Freeze, YottaDB modifies the NOSPACEEXT message from error (-E-) to warning (-W-) to indicate it is performing the extension even though the available space is less than the specified extension amount.
 The following errors are listed in the custom_errors_sample.txt file.
 Note that YottaDB automatically clears the Instance Freeze set with DSKNOSPCAVAIL when disk space becomes available.
 All other errors require operator intervention.